vext01/zzz80/README.md

 # zzz80

-A slow interpreter for an simple imaginary CPU.

-The end goal is to JIT this with pypy.
+An imaginary assembler language jitted with RPython.

 ## Architecture